briochemc/Lets_play_with_CESM/README.md

 ### Starting a new CESM simulation (and use git to version-control it)
 1. Make a new local directory on your laptop called `xyz.001`, except replace `xyz` with your initials.
+    (The `001` is obviously for your first run, so don't forget to increment it for the next runs!)

+1. Copy and paste the following to load the modules for the compilers, to read and write netcdf files, and to use IDL:
+    ```
+    module load intel/2018.2 openmpi/3.0.1 netcdf/4.6.1
+    ml idl
+    ```
+    Ideally this would go in a dotfile in your setup so that there is no need to load these modules every single time.
+    (Although it might be good for remembering what you are actualling using?)

-2. There are samples directories with files to setup and run the model (on 12 of the 12cpu nodes in the `new2.8` queue) at `/DFS-L/DATA/moore/jkmoore/CESM1.98/SourceCode_gx3v7/SampleNotes/`.
+1. There are samples directories with files to setup and run the model on 12 of the 12cpu nodes in the `nes2.8` queue at `/DFS-L/DATA/moore/jkmoore/CESM1.98/SourceCode_gx3v7/SampleNotes/`.
+    (The old queues, `moore_fast`, `moore_fast6`, and `moore_fast8`, are now called `nes2.8` and `sib2.9` - no idea why)
-Copy all the files from the SampleNotes/ directory to your new local `/gdev.xyz.001/` directory.
+    I copied all the files from the `SampleNotes/` directory to an example `xyz.000` subdirectory of this repository.
+    You should copy those files for every new run of yours, using your initials instead of `xyz`, and starting from `001` for your first run, `002` for the second, and so on.
-The files you just copied are:
+    Among the files you just copied are:

     - `NOTES_12_12` a copy/paste script for starting a new job.
         This script contains code for both running the model and plotting output.
         For this first step, you should just run the model.

+    - `jkm.001_12_12.slurm` the batch execution file you submit to the scheduler to run the model.
+        (More info on the slurm scheduler on greenplanet [here](https://ps.uci.edu/greenplanet/).)
+        You can submit the job to the scheduler with the sbatch command, i.e., when in greenplanet in the main node, type

+        ```
+        $ sbatch ./jkm.001_12_12.slurm
+        ```

+    - `AAverage_gdev_001` script to cut and paste to average the last 20 years of the simulation.
+    Model years 291–310 corresponds to NCEP forcing for the 1990–2009 period (after five times through the (1948-2009) NCEP reanalysis forcings).

     - `arun_idl_gdev_001` a large number of IDL plotting routines that work on annual model output files.
-    After the model has run, you can start IDL and then copy and paste individual routines from `arun_idl_gdev_001` or enter `@arun_idl_gdev_001` directly to execute all the commands in the file and plot everything.
+        After the model has run, you can start IDL and then copy and paste individual routines from `arun_idl_gdev_001` or enter

-    - `gdev.001.slurm` the batch execution file you submit to the scheduler to run the model.
-    (More info on the slurm scheduler on greenplanet [here](https://ps.uci.edu/greenplanet/).)
-    You can submit the job to the scheduler with the sbatch command, i.e., when in greenplanet in the main node, type sbatch `./gdev.001.slurm`.
-    - `AAverage_gdev_001` script to cut and paste to average the last 20 years of the simulation (model years 291–310 corresponds to NCEP forcing for the 1990–2009 period)
+        ```
+        $ @arun_idl_gdev_001
+        ```

+        directly to execute all the commands in the file and plot everything.

+    - `arun_idl_min_001` IDL scripts, has just the most commonly used plotting routines.

-3. In `gdev.001.slurm`, edit the job name (twice) and and the directory path.
+1. In `jkm.001_12_12.slurm`, edit the job name (twice) and and the directory path.

-4. In `NOTES_12_12`, edit `USERID`, the job name, and the length of the run (the number of years).
+1. In `NOTES_12_12`, edit `USERID`, the job name, and the length of the run (the number of years).

-5. Copy and paste up to the Comments to build? or compile? and run your first job.
+1. Copy and paste up to the Comments to build? or compile? and run your first job.
     Do not plot right away as you need to setup the directories for plotting (right?).

-6. Once your job has been submitted, you can directly type the following in the console:
+1. Once your job has been submitted, you can directly type the following in the console:
     - `squeue` to list all jobs currently running on greenplanet
     - `squeue –u jkmoore` to list all jobs submitted by `jkmoore` currently running (`u` is for user)
     - `squeue –q moore_fast6` to list all jobs in the `moore_fast6` (outdated!) queue.
 The output at command line should look like:

         ```
         JobID             USER       QUEUE     Jobname       NDS  ElapTime
         99999.greenplane  jkmoore    moore     qdev.ell.001  8    1:05
         ```

     - `scancel 99999` stops/kills the job with the ID `99999` that is running.
         (Use the job ID you get from `qstat –u youruserid`?)
     - `sbatch ./gdev.jkm.001.slurm` submits the job to the scheduler.
         It will go in a queue and run whenever the scheduler decides it can run.
         (You should have already submitted your job at this point.)
         Note: commands to use on Yellowstone are different.
 Example use:
         `./gdev.jkm.001.submit`

-7. Connect via `ssh` to `gplogin1.ps.uci.edu` or to `gplogin3.ps.uci.edu.` (outdated!)
+1. Connect via `ssh` to `gplogin2.ps.uci.edu` (`gplogin1` and `gplogin3` go to the old machine).
+    I personnaly have added the following to my laptop's `.bashrc`:
+    ```
+    gp2='ssh USERID@gplogin2.ps.uci.edu'
+    ```
+    so that I connect to `gplogin2` by simply typing in my laptop's CLI terminal:
+    ```
+    $ gp2
+    ```
     Note: from off campus you have to connect using a VPN, see www.libraries.uci.edu, click on button on upper left of page that says "Connect from Off Campus" and install the VPN software on your home PC.
     **DO NOT** download any illegal content while on the VPN! (music, movies, etc. - UCI will notice!)

 ### Other files (not sure what this is - have not used it yet)
 There are other files that will be copied to your scripts directory that you might need to edit in the future: